 The activity of sensory cortical neurons is highly variable in response to repeated presentations of the same stimulus [1, 2].
-This response variability has the potential to limit the reliability of neural computations, since multiple stimuli could in principle elicit the same number of spikes, and has thus motivated both experimental and theoretical research into understanding the structure and implications of this variability.
-Data from a wide variety of recording modalities increasingly reveal that this variability is not solely due to noisy biological processes that are independent to each neuron [3], but that a large portion of this variability is actually shared among large populations of neurons [4, 5, 6, 7, 8, 9, 10, 11, 12].
+This single-neuron response variability has the potential to limit the information about the stimulus, since multiple stimuli could in principle elicit the same number of spikes.
+Nevertheless, at the population level this single-neuron variability would have minimal impact on sensory coding if it were due to noisy biological processes independent to each neuron [3], since averaging responses across a population would result in an unbiased estimate of the stimulus [4].
+However, early work demonstrated that variability was instead shared among pairs of neurons (noise correlations; [4]), motivating both experimental [5] and theoretical [6] research into understanding the structure and implications of this shared variability for population coding.